 To be assured full consideration, please review all details on program and admission requirements, and ensure that you apply by this deadline.

 Earn a Master of Science in Architecture at Penn State

 Penn State’s post-professional Master of Science in Architecture is an academic degree intended for students with professional degrees in architecture, and in exceptional cases, for students with nonprofessional architecture degrees who seek to develop a better understanding of architecture.
 It is expected that such students will have previously studied the technical and professional aspects of architectural practice.

 In exceptional cases, the M.S. in Architecture program may serve students with a four-year architecture degree or other degrees who seek to develop a better understanding of the principles and theory that underlie the profession of architecture.
 It is understood that such students are interested in the academic path and eventually intend to pursue the doctorate degree.
 These students would be required to take remedial undergraduate or graduate courses and may have to significantly extend the duration of their study.

 All applicants must have received a baccalaureate degree with a minimum undergraduate grade-point average (GPA) of 3.0 on a 4.0 scale; a full description of the standards for baccalaureate degrees and the exceptions to the baccalaureate degree requirements for equivalent international degrees may be found at the Graduate School’s Academic Eligibility Requirements.

-Culture, Society, Space
+Culture, Society, Space (CSS) - Penn State Architecture

 The Culture, Society, Space (CSS) research cluster examines how built spaces – from the artifact to the urban – affect those who interact with them and, conversely, how cultural, societal and disciplinary values shape the spaces we create.